Tok Tok Tok

 Tok Tok Tok was a German acoustic soul band, active between 1998 and 2013.

 History

 Before founding Tok Tok Tok in 1998, Tokunbo Akinro (lyrics) and Morten Klein (composition and arrangement), the creative and organizing heart of the band, worked together in various other projects.
 Their musical search for melodic beauty associated with groove and soul led them to find their completing parts in each other.
-They played concerts all over the world from Paris, Berlin, Madrid and The Hague to Kyiv, Tel Aviv and Sao Paulo.
+They played concerts all over the world from Paris, Berlin, Madrid and The Hague to Kyiv, Tel Aviv and São Paulo.
 In 2013, after 15 years of working together, Morten Klein and Tokunbo Akinro decided to have a break and to concentrate on solo projects.